 The last point about Drop Caps; remember that they use a Text Box to isolate the character or word being Dropped.
 That means you won’t use them for an ebook, as EPUBs hate text boxes.
 And it also means you’ll need to be conscious of the way your text will shift with the inclusion of a text box.

+For most, controlling the position of text is even a little beyond advanced formatting.
 This one might not be obvious at first, but once you start seeing orphans and widows in your document, it’ll be impossible to unsee them.
 So I apologize for that.

 Orphan Control – When a paragraph begins so low on a page that only a single line is present on that page, that line is called an ‘orphan’.